 What is Camp Nageela?

 Camp Nageela is a non- profit camp aimed at giving quality Jewish summer experiences to children.
 Our goals are to keep our campers safe, give them a fun, friendly environment, and to provide a positive outlook to Judaism.
 Camp Nageela has been around for over 30 years, but 2010 was our innaugural season in the West.
-We build on that success as we return to for our fabulous tenth season in 2019.
+We build on that success as we return to for our fabulous thirteenth season in 2022.